Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 \[ y = Xb + e, \quad e \sim \mathcal{N}(0, \sigma^2 I_n) \]

-where \(y\) is the \(n \times 1\) response, \(X\) the design matrix, \(b\) the regression coefficients, and \(\sigma^2\) the residual variance.
+where \(y\) is the \(n \times 1\) response vector, \(X\) is the \(n \times p\) design matrix of predictors, \(b\) is the \(p \times 1\) vector of regression coefficients, and \(\sigma^2\) is the residual variance.

 This defines the likelihood: